Khador Iron Fang Cavalry Unit

 Comparison to Mk2

 Their Short Spear has been renamed into Pommel Spike, Defensive Line was renamed as Wall of Steel, lost Combat Rider but gained Reposition and Steady.
+Gained 1 point of MAT and lost 1 point of DEF.

 Iron Fang Uhlans in a nutshell